xhf-F/cocoa_des_y3/README.md

 ### Step 7: Link the CPP functions implemented at interface.cpp to python

 Linking C++ and Python is rather straightforward.
-First, we created the file named `cosmolike_des_y3_interface.py`, following the naming convention described above, and inserted the following snippet in it
+First, we created the file named [cosmolike_des_y3_interface.py](https://github.com/CosmoLike/cocoa_des_y3/blob/main/interface/cosmolike_des_y3_interface.py) on the `interface` folder, and inserted the following snippet in it

 	def __bootstrap__():
 	   (...)